Mr-nik66/Xortran/README.md

 me is not fully operational.
 There is no throttling available in SIMH for the IBM 1130, so the results are almost instantaneous.

-The IBM 1130 version requires only 8K of memory, with DMS V2 using about 0.5K, leaving 7.5K available for the neural network.
+The IBM 1130 version requires 8K of memory, with DMS V2 using about 0.5K, leaving 7.5K available for the neural network.

 **PDP-11 version**